kiran-sumant/ObsidianKM/Academic/Academic notes/Tumour gene expression signature in primary melanoma predicts long-term outcomes.md

 [[Adjuvant Systemic Therapy ]]used following [[resection]] of stage 3 [[melanoma]], but it requires more accurate [[prognostic]] data to classify/stratify patients.
 Metastasis-associated gene signature identified, expression signature helps ID patients at high risk of metastasis.

+Prognostic biomarkers for cancers are vital but unmet in clinics.
+It will help guide adjuvant therapies.
+Clinical guidelines from trial study need to be established by further research, as most studies only undergo retrospective or pr

 #### [Doc Link](Tumour%20gene%20expression%20signature%20in%20primary%20melanoma%20predicts%20long-term%20outcomes.pdf)

 # Details/Quotes